-There are numerous ways to apply user-generated content to your marketing strategy.
+There are many ways to apply user-generated content to your marketing strategy.
 A popular way to generate non-branded content is via social media contests.
 However, this is not the only thing you can do.
 Another popular type of user-generated content is with campaign hashtags.
-Hashtags can get your audience involved with your message or campaign.
+Get your audience to use the hashtags!

-Although your ultimate goal is to promote your brand, you could do this by simply using a beautiful photo that relates to your brand.
+Your ultimate goal is to promote your brand.
+However, you could do this by simply using a beautiful photo that relates to your brand.
 This kind of content drives users to follow, engage and send content further down the line.

 Step 4: Focus on the Community Aspect & Collaborate

 The best part about user-generated content is it generally sparks engagement.
 That means you have to put emphasis on building your community.
 As a community manager, you have to create a persona for the brand and connect customers and advocates.
 User-generated content brings the chance to connect with new people via conversation.
 Your whole point is to build credibility.
 If done correctly, you will drive users down the marketing funnel.

 Your followers are crucial to your social media strategy, so treat them well.
 Answer questions.
 Give recognition.
 Be there during product launches.
 Reveal your human side.
 Users are fully aware there is someone sitting behind the screen.
 So, give your brand a personality that engages.
 Do not treat social media engagement as a chore.
 Rather treat it as an opportunity.

 It should go without saying.
 However, far too often, brands think they can simply take images from a site.
 Then, give credit to the photographer or influencer without any agreement.
 This is wrong.
 You need to make sure you are always in agreement with users before sharing their content.
 It is never fair to take people’s hard work and use it without paying or agreeing on something initially.